fedeegmz/fedeegmz/README.md

-# Federico Gomez

 ## fedeegmz

-### Hey, I'm a backend developer
+### Hey, I'm Federico Gomez 👋

-I'm from Argentina.
+I'm a backend developer from Argentina.
 I made many backend apps with FastAPI, Django and Django Rest Framwork.
+My most important projects are available here.
+You can find some CRUD apps and more complex apps.
+The better projects (for me) are pinned 👇👇

 You can find me on: